 MVP also will provide benefits for covered services if the new Member has entered the second or third trimester of pregnancy at the effective date of enrollment.
-Care will be covered through the completion of postpartum care related to the delivery.
+Care will be covered through the completion of postpartum care related to the delivery of the newborn.
 MVP will provide benefits only if the non-participating provider:

-- Accepts MVP's established rates as payment in full - Adheres to MVP's QI requirements - Adheres to MVP's policies and procedures - Provides MVP with medical information related to care
+- Accepts MVP's established rates as payment in full - Adheres to MVP's QI requirements - Adheres to MVP's Policies and Procedures - Provides MVP with medical information related to care

-Continuation of Care will not be offered if the provider's departure is due to:
+Continuation of Care will not be offered if the Provider's departure is due to:

-- A determination of fraud

-- Final disciplinary action by a state licensing board that impairs the provider's ability to practice
+- A determination of fraud - Final disciplinary action by a state licensing board or other governmental agency that impairs the Provider's or a significant number of Participating Providers' ability to practice

-- Medicare or Medicaid exclusion

-- Imminent harm to a patient